The Old Atlanta:

 What many may not know is that Atlanta is different from previous generations as the neighborhoods looked different, the music sounds different, and the whole persona of the people and the community is different with the overall culture of Atlanta having changed.

-Atlanta’s ‘Hoods and the Zones
+‘Hoods and Zones of the Atlanta Ghetto

 On the West Side, which is officially Zone 1, rappers like T.I. or the late Shawty Lo would bring their community, through music, to the listeners across the world as Bankhead is one of the city’s most known areas.

 A large street with a number of sub-hoods, Center Hill, Baker Road, and others, Bankhead had become a mecca for the city of Atlanta, almost a tourist attraction, but the notoriety of the community has been around long before any rapper began screaming Bankhead.